 Cortexin is a mixture of neuropeptide fractions, amino acids, vitamins, and minerals, all of which have a mild positive effect on the brain.
 Similar to Cerebrolysin, Cortexin is based on neuropeptides and amino acids.
 While the former is produced from pig brains only, the latter is extracted mostly from young horned cattle cerebral cortex by acetic acid extraction.
 For more information on the comparison of the two compounds please read our blog post.

 Cortexin comes in injection form only: 10 mg – for adults, and 5 mg – for children.

 What are the Benefits and Effects of Cortexin?

 Cortexin has the following effects:

-- Antioxidant effect: inhibits lipid peroxidation, increases survival of neurons under oxidative stress and hypoxia;
+- Antioxidant effect: Cortexin inhibits lipid peroxidation, increases survival of neurons under oxidative stress and hypoxia;

-- Tissue-specific effect: activates metabolism of neurons of the central and peripheral nervous system as well as reparative processes; also, promotes stimulation of cortical function and general improvement of the nervous system.
+- Tissue-specific effect: this drug activates metabolism of neurons of the central and peripheral nervous system as well as reparative processes; also, it promotes stimulation of cortical function and general improvement of the nervous system.